annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/Inbox.png](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/Inbox.png)

-**Inbox & Tasks Priorisation** - As I've mentioned before, an adviser has a lot of files to manage, and it's often complicated to know when to start at the beginning of the day.
-The inbox would allow the user to prioritise and order those files (sort by start date or due date).
+**Inbox & Tasks Priorisation** - The inbox allows advisers to prioritise and order job offers (sort by start date or due date).
+Those job offers to manage are also categorised according to the status, so that certain job offers already completed, but which nevertheless require follow-up, are highlighted.

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/applicants.png](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/applicants.png)

 ###### Applicants Board

+**Applicant Board -** Once the user selects a file to work on, he/she can find all the applicants involved in the recruitment process and check the job detail and requirements on the sidebar at the right.

 ![https://annarabeonybucket.s3.eu-west-2.amazonaws.com/Pool.png](https://annarabeonybucket.s3.eu-west-2.amazonaws.com/Pool.png)